Mohaimn94/LA-ProjectSEPA/readme.md

   + [Highcharts](https://www.highcharts.com/)

 ## How to run the project:
-- Clone the repository
+- Clone or download the repository
-- Configure the local database
+- Configure the local database in your IDE
 - Install above libraries from Terminal
 - Run the project on the localhost
 ## Collaborators: